buda-base/xmltoldmigration/README.md

 ## TODO

-- map all nodes of O5TAX003 to topics, to map place/event/affiliation/@rid="lineage:*"
 - Outline nodes labels are based on names, but when absent, it may need to be based on titles?
 - make sure the vol info is present in outline locations when a work has more than 1 volume
 - link the volumes to the work?